wyattsweet/Data-Structures-and-Algorithms/README.md

 ## TODO

-- Write tests for all data structures and algorithms
+* Write tests for all data structures and algorithms
+* Write documentation for data structures that don't have it

 ## Resources